 Claiming DLA for someone who is terminally ill

-The lower rate component can be paid if your child needs someone with them when walking in an unfamiliar place.
+The lower rate component can be paid if your child is aged 5 or over and needs someone with them when walking in an unfamiliar place.
 Your child must need a lot more ‘guidance or supervision’ than a non- disabled child of the same age.

 Your child may get this if they have, for example: